UltraWeb-Association/UltraWeb/README.md

 ## **About the UltraWeb Association**

-UltraWeb is developed and maintained by the **UltraWeb Association**, a California non profit dedicated to creating accessible, empowering software tools.
-The Association may offer commercial services, accept donations, and hire development staff to support ongoing work.
-The open?source UltraWeb Core is the foundation for a broader ecosystem of GUI native documents and applications.
+UltraWeb is currently developed by the UltraWeb Association, an informal project group.
+It is the intention of the developers that UltraWeb will eventually be sponsored by, or transferred to, a formally registered nonprofit organization dedicated to maintaining and advancing the platform.
+The timing and structure of this transition will be determined as the project matures.